istio/istio/samples/open-telemetry/loki/REAME.md

 istioctl dashboard grafana
 ```

-Learn how to use Loki with Grafana from [here](https://grafana.com/docs/grafana/v8.4/datasources/loki/).
+Learn how to use Loki with Grafana [here](https://grafana.com/docs/grafana/v8.4/datasources/loki/).

 ## Cleanup